 There are many options for birth control, but there are also products that have been developed specifically for use only in an emergency.

 Emergency contraceptive pills prevent pregnancy in a variety of ways.
 Depending on the time of the month in a woman's cycle, the drug may prevent ovulation (release of the egg from the ovary), interfere with fertilization, or prevent a fertilized egg from attaching in the uterus.
 They will not induce an abortion if a woman is already pregnant, according to the definition of pregnancy used by the National Institutes of Health and the American Congress of Obstetricians and Gynecologists.

 Some health experts have reservations about the use of emergency contraception.
-"I'm concerned that women will rely on this method and not take normal precautions," says Kathleen Winfield, a public health nurse in New Jersey who specializes in the prevention of infectious diseases.
-The convenience of swallowing two pills may indeed be attractive to those who might otherwise use a barrier method of contraception, like a condom, that helps prevent the spread of HIV and some other sexually transmitted diseases.
-However, studies done to evaluate this very issue have repeatedly shown that immediate access to emergency contraception does not alter a woman’s (or adolescent’s) sexual behavior nor contraception choices.
+They argue that women may not take normal precautions.
+The convenience of swallowing 2 pills may indeed be attractive to those who might otherwise use a barrier method of contraception, like a condom, that helps prevent the spread of HIV and some other sexually transmitted diseases.
+However, studies done to evaluate this topic have repeatedly shown that immediate access to emergency contraception does not alter a woman’s (or adolescent’s) sexual behavior nor contraception choices.

 If you plan to take emergency contraceptive pills, here are some important things to keep in mind:

 Pills are not the only kind of emergency contraception available.
 An intrauterine device (IUD) placed in your uterus within 5 days of unprotected sex can act as emergency contraception.
 An IUD is a type of temporary birth control for women.
 It is inserted into the uterus by a doctor.
 IUDs can be hormone-releasing or made of copper.
 Both are shaped like a letter “T” with a tiny string attached.